 Guide to Verifying Software Integrity for Itefix.net

 This guide explains how to verify that software downloaded from the itefix.net website has not been tampered with and is authentic.
-To do this, you’ll use checksums and digital signatures provided via a separate server at verify.itefix.net.
+To do this, you’ll use checksums provided via a separate server at verify.itefix.net.
 Following these steps ensures that the software you install is exactly as intended by the developers.

 Step 1: Download the Necessary Files